Forms and Guides for Current Students

 Please use Google Chrome, Internet Explorer, or Safari to complete the application.
 Please download and save the application to your computer.
 Complete the application off-line and save the completed application to your computer.

-Students submit an application, written proposal and letter of endorsement from a faculty supervisor to the associate dean for student and external affairs.
+Students submit an application, written proposal, and letter of endorsement from a faculty supervisor to the associate dean for student and external affairs.
 A separate application is required for each project for which a grant is requested.
 Applications may be submitted individually or jointly by two or more eligible students.

 The associate dean for student and external affairs disseminates applications to the Jepson School academic affairs committee and communicates with applicants regarding award decisions.